Written by Dara Birnboim, MS. Reviewed by Diana Licalzi, MS, RD, CDCES

 For those craving pasta but aiming for a more blood sugar-friendly alternative, consider incorporating pumpkin, squash, or zucchini.
 These veggies can be transformed into satisfying noodle substitutes, offering a tasty and nutritious option.

 These vegetables are also high in fiber, so they can help control your blood sugar.
-Because the body is unable to absorb and break down fiber, it doesn’t cause a spike in blood sugar the way other carbohydrates can.
+Because the body can’t absorb and break down fiber, it doesn’t cause a spike in blood sugar like other carbohydrates do.
 This can help keep your blood sugar in your target range.

 Since fiber can’t be digested, it moves slowly through the stomach, making you feel fuller for longer, which helps with weight management.
-And many foods high in fiber tend to be low in calories, which can help with weight loss.
+Many high-fiber foods are low in calories, which can help with weight loss.

 5. Chili Peppers

-Now, let's add some color to our plate with chili peppers.
+Now, let’s add some color to our plate with chili peppers.
 Not only do they bring a nice crunch, color, and spice to meals, but they also offer a high dose of vitamins and minerals.
-A study conducted by Kiran et al. also found that consuming chili peppers both during and/or after a meal can help control postprandial increases in blood glucose and insulin levels.
+A study by Kiran et al. also found that consuming chili peppers both during and after meals can help control postprandial increases in blood glucose and insulin levels.
+[4]

 6. Broccoli & Broccoli Sprouts

 Broccoli is next on our list – a cruciferous vegetable that deserves a special mention.
-It's not just high in fiber; it also contains sulforaphane, a compound shown to help reduce insulin resistance and improve overall health.
-In a study done by Axxelson et al., the researchers found that obese patients with type 2 diabetes who consumed broccoli sprouts, which contain high amounts of sulforaphane, experienced lower HbA1c levels and reduced fasting blood glucose levels after 12 weeks compared to those who did not.
+It’s not just high in fiber; it also contains sulforaphane, a compound shown to help reduce insulin resistance and improve overall health.
+In a study by Axxelson et al., obese patients with type 2 diabetes who consumed broccoli sprouts, which contain high levels of sulforaphane, had lower HbA1c and fasting blood glucose levels after 12 weeks compared to those who did not.
+[5]

 7. Garlic

 Adding garlic to your meals can be a tasty way to benefit your health.
 Several studies suggest that consuming moderate amounts of garlic (at least one clove or equivalent daily) when you have type 2 diabetes can help regulate your blood sugar levels and improve insulin sensitivity.
-Results from nine studies looking at garlic and diabetes showed a significant reduction in fasting blood glucose (sugar) within 1-2 weeks in the group taking 0.05-1.5g of garlic supplement daily.
+Results from 9 studies on garlic and diabetes showed a significant reduction in fasting blood glucose (sugar) within 1-2 weeks in the group taking 0.05-1.5g of a garlic supplement daily.
 Additionally, A1C was significantly reduced by week 12.
+[6]

 8. Beans

 Beans are not only versatile and delicious but also high in fiber.
 Their high fiber content slows down glucose absorption, making beans an excellent choice for managing blood sugar levels.
-They're also a great source of plant-based protein, so they are a great swap for red meat, as evidence has shown that red meat is associated with an increased risk of type 2 diabetes.
+They’re also a great source of plant-based protein, making them a great swap for red meat, as evidence shows red meat is associated with an increased risk of type 2 diabetes.[7]

 9. Spinach